Westminster Presbyterian Church

 Westminster's Little Pantry

-The week of August 2-6, 2021 over 70 members gathered for a devotion and music before arriving at our neighborhood sites.
+The week of June 19-23, 2023 70 members gathered for a devotion and music before arriving at our neighborhood sites.
 Projects included power washing, painting, landscape improvements, repairing front porches and fences.
 Lunches were prepared by Pat Hymans’ Hospitality Team and served at 12 noon in Parish Hall.
 Following lunch Monday - Thursday the teams returned to their sites to complete the day’s work.
 The team gathered for a celebratory lunch and awards presentation on Friday.
 A report to the congregation was presented Sunday, August 8.
-Click here to see more photos of Service Week.

 When Westminster’s Strategic Planning initiative began to take form in 2019, the committee chose the name Steadfast Neighbor Endeavor because it articulates what we believe about God and affirms our commitment to the neighborhood.
 Over the next ten years, Westminster plans to invest $450,000 in the neighborhood which is one-third of the total cost of our Site and Landscape Plan.